 Battery life and product size are the two primary tradeoffs required when designing a wearable product.

-Don’t forget, since the product will be worn by the user you will need to add additional safety requirements.If you read only one article about product development make it this one: Ultimate Guide – How to Develop a New Electronic Hardware Product.
+Don’t forget, since the product will be worn by the user you will need to add additional safety requirements.Finally, don't forget to download your free PDF: The Ultimate Guide to Develop Your New Electronic Hardware Product.
 You will also receive my weekly newsletter where I share premium content not available on my blog.